The Darkside-20k Data Acquisition System: DAQ architecture

 The maximum data output rate of each \gls{wfd} is dictated by the speed of its network interface, which can use \SI{10} Gbps standard, far exceeding the experiment's needs.
 The system has been tested to run sustainably at \SI{250} MB/s per digitiser, with the main limitation being the \glspl{fep} data processing (see~\autoref{sec:quadrant}).

 To optimise data flow in the \gls{ds20k} \gls{daq} system, \glspl{wfd} employ onboard digital filtering and a time-over-threshold algorithm to identify interesting waveform segments.
 Only waveform segments containing at least one photoelectron are transmitted to the \glspl{fep}.
-This process, managed by the FPGA-based Dynamic Acquisition Window algorithm, efficiently discards waveform samples lacking relevant physics information, significantly reducing data volume without compromising signal integrity.
+This process, managed by the FPGA-based Dynamic Acquisition Window algorithm, efficiently discards waveform samples lacking relevant physics information, significantly reducing data volume without compromising signal integrity (see~\autoref{sec:digit}).
 Monte Carlo simulations indicate that the aggregate expected data rate from a single digitiser for the TPC has a strong dependence on the actual dark count rate of the photosensors.
 Assuming a dark rate of \SI{400}{Hz} per channel, a factor 10 in excess of what has been measured in vacuum with pre-production SiPMs, the simulation predicts about \SI{60} MB/s per board, comfortably within the rate mentioned above.
 Additional compression techniques and/or waveform downsampling in firmware can provide further data reduction if needed.

-Next the data are transferred to the \gls{fep}, where waveforms are processed and only the time, charge and prominence of the hits identified within the waveform are retained.
+Next the data are transferred to the \glspl{fep}, where waveforms are processed and only the time, charge and prominence of the hits identified within the waveform are retained.
 This approach minimises data volume while preserving necessary event information for offline analyses.
 Full waveforms can be additionally saved for debugging purposes if needed.
+The detector layout imposes the signal collection to be in four distinct locations or \textit{quadrants}, one for each chimney (see~\autoref{sec:daq_infrastructure}).
+Within a quadrant \glspl{pdu} can be assigned to any digitiser.
+Special mappings are left to further optimisation.

 From the data switches, data are distributed via Direct Attach Cables to a cluster of Time Slice Processors (\glspl{tsp}, \(9\)), where the entire detector data from a predefined time period (Time Slices, see \autoref{sec:time_slice_architecture}) are merged and where online reconstruction is performed, enabling further data reduction.